-Table 6 lists the UW Medicine entities and notes which entities' revenues are included in General Revenues and whether the entities' revenues are reflected in the University's audited financial statements.
+Table 6 lists the clinically integrated parts of UW Medicine, and notes which entities' revenues are included in General Revenues and whether the entities' revenues are reflected in the University's audited financial statements.
 Table 6 also identifies the entities that are part of the UW Medicine Select Units-UW Division (the "Select Units"), which includes University divisions, departments and blended component units that generate patient services revenues.

-On March 31, 2022, the members of the SCCA-UW Medical Center, Fred Hutch, and SCHS-agreed to merge Fred Hutch and SCCA.
-As part of this agreement, UW Medical Center and Fred Hutch purchased SCHS's membership interest in SCCA, and SCCA was renamed Fred Hutchinson Cancer Center ("FHCC")-a non-member, non-profit Washington corporation.
-In connection with this restructuring of the former SCCA corporate entity, FHCC and UW Medical Center entered into a Restructuring and Enhanced Collaboration Agreement, which clinically and financially integrates the adult cancer program between both entities.
-For additional information, see "UW MEDICINE-Strategic Collaboration-Fred Hutchinson Cancer Center (FHCC)," below.
+On March 31, 2022, the members of the SCCA- the University on behalf of UW Medicine, Fred Hutch, and SCHS agreed to merge Fred Hutch and SCCA.
+As part of this agreement, UW Medicine and Fred Hutch purchased SCHS's membership interest in SCCA, and SCCA was renamed Fred Hutchinson Cancer Center ("FHCC")-a non-member, non-profit Washington corporation.
+In connection with this restructuring of the former SCCA corporate entity, FHCC and UW Medicine entered into a Restructuring and Enhanced Collaboration Agreement, which clinically and financially integrates the adult cancer program between both entities.
+For additional information, see "UW MEDICINE-Other Clinically Integrated UW Medicine Entities-FHCC."

-Table 6: UW Medicine Entities
+Table 6: Clinically Integrated UW Medicine Entities(1)

 Entity Included in General Revenues Pledged to Bonds?
 Included in Select Units Financial Statements (and Patient Services Revenue)?
 Included in University financial statements?

-UW Medical Center (1) Yes Yes Yes UW School of Medicine Yes No Yes Shared Services (2) Yes (3) Yes Yes Airlift Northwest Yes Yes Yes Harborview Medical Center No No No UW Medicine Primary Care (4) No Yes Yes, blended component unit UW Physicians (5) No Yes Yes, blended component unit Valley Medical Center No No Yes, as a discrete component unit Fred Hutchison Cancer Center No (6) No Yes, as a discrete component unit (7)
+UW Medical Center (2) Yes Yes Yes

+UW School of Medicine (3) Yes No Yes

+UWM Shared Services (4) Yes (5) Yes Yes

+Airlift Northwest (6) Yes Yes Yes

+Harborview Medical Center No No No

+UW Medicine Primary Care (7) No Yes Yes (8)

+UW Physicians (9) No Yes Yes (8)

+Valley Medical Center (10) No No Yes (11)

+Fred Hutchison Cancer Center No (12) No Yes (11)